How to Grow and Care for Celosia Flowers

 Soil

-Celosia requires well-drained soil with a pH of 6.0-7.0.
-Amend with compost to retain moisture and regulate temperature.
+Celosia thrives in soil with a pH of 6.0-7.0 so you should amend the garden soil with compost to retain moisture and regulate the soil temperature.

 Read more